 Tour Thailand by bike from Bangkok to Phuket

-Cycle the Gulf of Thailand, Khao Sok National Park and the Andaman Coast.
+Take an adventurous vacation as you cycle the Gulf of Thailand, Khao Sok National Park and the Andaman Coast.
 Enjoy the satisfaction of riding the majority of the distance from Hua Hin down to Phuket, whilst taking in places that most visitors to Thailand don't get to see.

 Peak Season Surcharge

 For tours commencing from Dec 20 to Jan 5, and Apr 13-16 there is a peak season surcharge of 10% on the price of this tour due to hotel rate increases at this time of year.